 - *Free education for all children in public schools.
 Destroy home education by socializing education.

-*Fully instituted within the U.S.
+*Fully or Partially instituted within the U.S.

 3. Communist Foundational Premise:

 World History is the history of class struggles, oppressors vs oppressed, in constant opposition to one another.
 The oppressors hoarded civilizations wealth, while the oppressed toiled under the oppressors for meager cash payment.